The Provisional Licensure Program has been extended. Details are below.

 On January 28, 2021, the California Supreme Court issued an administrative order approving Rule 9.49.1, expanding the Provisional Licensure Program.
 The expanded program applies to individuals who scored between 1390 and 1439 on any California Bar Exam administered between July 2015 and February 2020, as determined by the first read score or final score.

 Those eligible for the expanded program do not need to retake a bar exam if they complete 300 hours of supervised legal practice in the Provisional Licensure Program, receive a positive evaluation from their supervisor(s), and fulfill all other requirements for admission to the State Bar.
 This program was also scheduled to sunset on June 1, 2022.
 On May 26, 2022, the Supreme Court extended the program until December 31, 2022, and on December 23, 2022, extended the program to December 31, 2025.
 The Court also reopened the application period for this program.

 Applications will be available beginning on January 4, 2023, and applicants may apply any time before December 31, 2023.

-Provisionally licensed lawyers will be able to engage in all of the same activities that a fully licensed lawyer is permitted to engage in, under their supervising lawyer's direct supervision and subject to certain restrictions.
-Both the provisionally licensed lawyer and their supervising lawyer are expected to abide by all applicable State Bar rules and guidelines and are bound by the disciplinary authority of the California Supreme Court and the State Bar.
+Provisionally licensed lawyers are allowed to engage in nearly all of the same activities that a fully licensed lawyer is permitted to engage in, under their supervising lawyer's supervision and subject to certain restrictions.
+Both the provisionally licensed lawyer and their supervising lawyer are required to abide by all applicable State Bar rules and guidelines and are bound by the disciplinary authority of the California Supreme Court and the State Bar.